Arctic Fox - Facts For Kids, Habitat, Behavior

 Diet

-The food for arctic fox is generally the small animals like hares, owls, voles, lemmings, carrion and eggs.
+The Arctic fox primarily preys on small creatures such as hares, owls, voles, lemmings, as well as carrion and eggs.
 Lemmings form its most common food.
 Dozens of lemmings can be consumed by a family of foxes in a day.
 In the April and May months, the arctic fox preys on seal pups, which are helpless and confined to snow dens.
 Fish found below the ice sheets are also good food sources for arctic foxes.

 Berries and seaweeds are also eaten by arctic foxes making them omnivorous in nature.
 In the presence of huge left over food after the family has consumed, the food is buried by them and in times of scarcity, they scavenge the leftovers and also feed on the feces of animals like polar bears.